ericsnekbytes/python_qt_cookbook/README.md

 It should be easy to use any of the examples, whether you're using PySide6, PySide2, or PyQt5.

-# Before you start
+# Before You Start

 See the setup section below if you need help getting set up running the examples here.

-# What's covered in this cookbook project
+# What's Covered In This Cookbook Project

 Lightning summary/bullet points:
 - Basic app initialization and startup